zamfi/cca-programming-electronics-spring-2018/hw/week5.md

 var y = [];
 ```

-THen, in your `setup` function, use a loop (`for` or `while`, whatever you're comfortable with) to put some initial values in your arrays:
+Then, in your `setup` function, use a loop (`for` or `while`, whatever you're comfortable with) to put some initial values in your arrays:

 ```javascript
 function setup() {